A recent estimate suggested that only 25% of job applications are read by a real person.

 4. Keywords in LinkedIn

 Over 90% of recruiters reportedly use LinkedIn to find suitable candidates for jobs.
 This is often done by keyword searching.
 The profiles returned will be those who have used industry/role specific keywords in their LinkedIn profile.
 Whilst a LinkedIn profile is not intended to replace a CV, it is important that keyword searches are considered.
-Furthermore, upon receipt of an interesting CV, most recruiters will also refer to a candidate’s profile so it should support and complement your job applications.
-More advice on how to ensure head-hunters call you can be found in our Linkedin blog.
+Furthermore, upon receipt of an interesting CV, most recruiters will also refer to a candidate’s LinkedIn profile.
+It should therefore support and complement your job applications.
+More advice on how to ensure head-hunters call you can be found in our LinkedIn guide.
 Make sure that your profile promotes your business credentials and encourages recruiters to reach out to you.

 We have more advice and help with your job search on our Candidate Services page including CV writing, and updating your LinkedIn profile.
 We also have a comprehensive guide to answering a range of interview questions you may encounter.